eduardojoya/Newsletter_Signup/README.md

 # Newsletter_Signup
-Newsletter Signup app created with node and expess
+Newsletter Sign-up app created with node and expess